hosin211/Company-website-with-animation/README.md

-# Company-website using flutter web
+# Company-website with animation using flutter web

 https://user-images.githubusercontent.com/41122178/131246651-18def4ce-a6d6-47fc-929a-3ccbe2a5676a.mp4